paymentwall/paymentwall-demo/README.md

 ```bash
 $ composer install
 ```
+3 - Input your project keys

+Replace YOUR_PUBLIC_KEY to your project's public key and YOUR_PRIVATE_KEY to your project's private/secret key.

-3 - Run the app on your server
+4 - Run the app on your server

 *Enable "evaluation mode" in your project's settings